 Further reading: Things to do in Mandalay with kids

 You can tweek this itinerary a little if you decide to fly between locations or if you decide to fly into Mandalay and out of Yangon.
 I would then suggest you go Mandalay – Bagan – Inle Lake – Yangon.
 This would enable to you take the boat down the Irawaddy River from Mandalay to Bagan if that is something that really interests you.
+I wish I had an extra day in Bagan to visit Mount Popa, its a little way from Bagan but definitely worth the trip.
 Do keep in mind that even though it is one of the popular Myanmar things to do, it is really dependent on what season you are travelling in.
 If the Irrawaddy River is low, the boat trip is very boring as the river bank is very high in many areas and you will not be able to see over the river bank.

 |Passport Required||Return Ticket Required||Visa Required|